New physics searches via angular distributions of $ \bar{B} \to D^* (\to D \pi) \tau (\to \ell \nu_\tau \bar{\nu}_\ell) \bar{\nu}_\tau$ decays: Unbinned angular analysis of with simulated data

 where $e_i$ denotes the experimental events in ($\cos\theta_D, \cos\theta_\ell,\chi_\ell$) and $N$ are the number of events for each $w$-bin.
 The best-fit value for $\langle g_i \rangle$ is obtained by maximizing the likelihood

 The inverse of the covariance matrix is obtained as

 Eq.~\eqref{eq:covmatinversetau} provides the 11x11 matrix for each $w$-bin.
 There are 10 such matrices since we have 10 bins in $w$.
-The method to generate covariance matrices for a simple sensitivity study is described in Appendix~\ref{app:statprocedure}.
+The method to generate covariance matrices for a simple sensitivity study is described in Appendix~\ref{app:statprocedure}. \cn{One of the advantages of this method is that the covariance matrix obtained is not sensitive to slight changes in the values of $\langle g_i \rangle_{\rm fit}$, and thus, to the input form factors.
+Hence, it is a robust method to evaluate the sensitivities and correlations of form factors and NP parameters. }